elf4j/elf4j-api/README.md

 #### Sample usage

 Note that ELF4J is a facade, rather than implementation.
-As such, nothing will be logging out until you include an ELF4J logging provider JAR in the classpath.
-The [tinylog provider](https://github.com/elf4j/elf4j-tinylog) binding JAR can be used as a working reference implementation, together with the [tinylog](https://tinylog.org/v2/) JAR itself.
-The ELF4J API client can select or change to use any such logging provider (e.g. the [LOG4J provider](https://github.com/elf4j/elf4j-log4j)) of the ELF4J SPI, at application deployment time, without any code change.
+As such, nothing will be logging out until you include an ELF4J logging provider JAR in the classpath, e.g. the [tinylog provider](https://github.com/elf4j/elf4j-tinylog) binding JAR.
+An ELF4J API client like this can select or change to use any such logging provider (e.g. the [LOG4J provider](https://github.com/elf4j/elf4j-log4j)) of the ELF4J SPI, at application deployment time, without code change.

 ```
 class readmeSamples {